EwenG/muance/README.md

                                               (reset! state-ref "state-value"))})
 ```

+- `prev-props`: the previous props of the node's component
 - `props`: the props of the node's component
-- `state-ref`: the local state value of the node's component
+- `state-ref`: the local state of the node's component (an atom)

 ## Side effectful API pitfalls